-These are called livers spots, most commonly, but also go by age spots or sunspots.
+These are called liver spots, most commonly, but also go by age spots or sunspots.
 This hyperpigmentation concern can be treated and there are many different options patients can consider achieving their desired results.
 Skin rejuvenations are available at Pryor Health to help resurface skin or directly target excess pigmentation and even out your skin tone.

-The effectiveness of your live spot treatment will depend upon the approach being used to achieve the desired results.
+The effectiveness of your liver spot treatment will depend upon the approach being used to achieve the desired results.
 Some topical skin-care products can help to reduce the appearance of dark spots, but they often require constant application to see even mild results.

 This popular topical treatment is available in varying strengths with different ingredients to help deliver varying degrees of exfoliation to the skin.
 The procedure essentially works to lift and peel away the upper layers of skin to reveal smoother, healthier cells underneath.
 Sunspots tend to only live on the surface, so their appearance is often greatly reduced or completely gone after a few chemical peels.

-A common approach to skin resurfacing, the IPL treatment option is very similar to laser technology.
+A common approach to skin resurfacing, the IPL laser treatment option is very similar to laser technology.
 It uses light therapy to target and reduce molecules of excess pigment in the skin.
 The pigment absorbs the light and heat, which breaks it down causing the remnants to rise to the skin’s surface.
 From there, they peel or flake away during the healing process.
 This period lasts about one to two weeks.

 When it comes to skin rejuvenation, laser treatments are a popular approach, as they can deliver precision control and target only the desired spots and leave the surrounding tissue alone.
-Some lasers, such as the CO2 laser, work to burn away the superficial layers of skin where the melanin clusters accumulate, leading to new collagen production which helps to evens out tone and lightens dark spots.
+Some lasers, such as the CO2 laser, work to burn away the superficial layers of skin where the melanin clusters accumulate, leading to new collagen production which helps to even out tone and lightens dark spots.

 In most cases, these hyperpigmentation spots that appear on the skin are caused by UV exposure from the sun or tanning bed.
 This reason is what coined the term sunspots.
 UV light stimulates melanin in the skin, and after years of exposure, patients can see clusters band together to cause dark spots in the skin.